libsdl-org/SDL/docs/README-os2.md

 Open Watcom 1.9 or newer is tested.
-For the new Open Watcom V2 fork, see: https://github.com/open-watcom/ and https://open-watcom.github.io WATCOM ervironment variable must to be set to the Open Watcom install directory.
+For the new Open Watcom V2 fork, see: https://github.com/open-watcom/ and https://open-watcom.github.io WATCOM environment variable must to be set to the Open Watcom install directory.
 To compile, run: wmake -f Makefile.os2